 38.3.15.2 Segment parser

-….

 The segment parser is bypassed for a UHR ELR PPDU.

-….

 38.3.15.3 BCC interleavers

-[For UHR PPDUs, BCC interleavers shall be the same as the ones specified in 36.3.13.6 (BCC interleavers).]

 The interleaver parameters for the UHR ELR PPDU Data field, NCOL and NROW, shall be the same as those defined in Table 27-36 (BCC interleave parameters) for the 52-tone RU size and DCM not used.